DenseLance/PIP-Pipeline/README.md

 Use the Jupyter notebooks (.ipynb) with the prefix `[PIPELINE]` in the main directory.
 You can then modify the file according to your needs.

 Our evaluation results can be found in the `eval` directory.

+## Report and Citations

+Technical details of the project are described in `Is It Possible to Attack a T2I Model With Only Punctuation.pdf` in the main directory.